 The Irish Setter sheds a lot.
 In order to keep its coat shiny it should be brushed carefully every other day.
 That helps avoid matting, too.
 Luckily, it rarely needs to be bathed.

-When they are adult Irish setters still have their puppy like character.
+When they are adults, Irish setters still have their puppy-like character.